iqbalpa/goworkerpool/README.md

 ## Configuration

 ### Worker Pool Size
-Adjust the number of workers by modifying the `numWorkers` variable in `main.go`.
+Adjust the number of workers by modifying the `-w` or `--worker` flag.

 ### Queue Size
 Change the queue buffer size by modifying the parameter in `queue.NewQueue(size)`.